Testing incentives to encourage asbestos removal

 Ethics approval: Human Research Ethics Committee (HREC) Humanities and Social Sciences, Macquarie University.
 Reference: 520241809158945, Project ID: 18091

-Intervention(s): The intervention is a short paragraph describing the increasing risk of asbestos in Australian homes.
-The treatment/intervention group receive this information before being asked to complete the outcome measure.
-The control group receive the same information only at the end of the study (after completing the outcome measure).
+Intervention: The intervention was a short paragraph describing the increasing risk of asbestos in Australian homes.
+The treatment/intervention group received this information before being asked to complete the outcome measure.
+The control group received the same information only at the end of the study (after completing the outcome measure).

-For this study, alpha is set to 0.05, and hypothesis tests will be two-sided.
-Our pilot study revealed a much larger SD in the outcome variable than initially assumed (SD = $28,599).
+Minimum detectable effect size: For this study, alpha was set to 0.05, and hypothesis tests were two-sided.
+Our pilot study revealed a much larger standard deviation (SD) in the outcome variable than initially assumed (SD = $28,599).
 With this variability incorporated, we calculated the design has 80% power to detect an effect size of $1740 (Cohen’s d = 0.061).